 In the genealogical research industry, Ancestry.com dominates the market.
-While its services are widely utilized, the details of its ownership remain less known to the public.
-In this piece, we take a straightforward look at the financial and corporate aspects of this leading platform, highlighting the key players and structures steering its course.
+While its services are widely utilized, its ownership details remain less known to the public.
+In this piece, we take a straightforward look at this leading platform’s financial and corporate aspects, highlighting the key players and structures steering its course.

 Pro tip: Ancestry gives you free access to 20+ Billion historical records as part of a 14-day trial.
 This is a great opportunity to learn more about your ancestors—without spending any money.
 Click here to get a free trial and start tracing your roots today.

 Ancestry.com is owned by the Blackstone Group, which acquired it for $4.7 billion in August 2020.
 The Blackstone Group, a prominent American private equity firm, has guided Ancestry.com’s transition from a genealogical research entity to a high-value tech company, capitalizing on its robust database and subscription services.